luominx/no-rpl-bonded-minipools/README.md

 ## Idea

-The protocol enables NOs to initiate NRBMs, redirecting a portion of the NRBM rewards to a pool akin to the smoothing pool.
-This pool then allocates rewards to actively staked RPL holders.
+The protocol enables Node Operators (NOs) to launch No RPL Bonded Minipools (NRBMs), which in turn channel a portion of the NRBM rewards into a pool similar to the smoothing pool.
+This pool subsequently distributes rewards among RPL holders who are actively staking.

 - Itruoduction of a new minipool type which only require ETH collateral but no RPL bond for slightly redued rewards.
 - Increase rewards for traditional Rocket Pool NOs with effectively staked RPL with rewards being collected from NRBMs into a smoothing pool-type  from where the rewards get distributed to traditional NOs.